-Former Wisconsin Gov. Tony Earl has died at age 86
+Democrat Tony Earl, former Wisconsin governor, dies at 86

 “From the first day I met him, he was always the most gracious person, with the goal of cultivating a Democratic bench for the future,” Pocan said in a statement Thursday.
 “Politics was never personal to him, and I’ve taken that lesson to heart.”

 The sour economy proved to be tough for Earl to overcome during his time as governor.
-The unemployment rate was 12 percent when he took office.
+The unemployment rate was 12% when he took office.
 And the $1 billion budget deficit led to Earl’s pushing a tax increase through the Legislature, a move that hung over his tenure and ultimately fueled his defeat in 1986 by Thompson.

-Earl attempted a comeback two years after losing re-election, running as a progressive Democrat for the U.S. Senate.
+Earl attempted a comeback two years after losing reelection, running as a progressive Democrat for the U.S. Senate.
 One of his campaign slogans was, “What this nation needs is more Peace Corps and less Star Wars,” referring to the Republican-backed missile defense system proposed at the time.

 But Earl’s campaign got cut off at the knees when Kohl, fresh off of purchasing the Milwaukee Bucks, joined the race late and poured more than $7 million of his own money into winning the Democratic primary and eventually the general election.